ojroques/vim-scrollstatus/README.md

 ## Example

-To reproduce the scrollbar from the screenshot:
+To reproduce the statusline from the screenshot:
 ```vim
 let s:scrollstatus_symbol_track = '░'
 let s:scrollstatus_symbol_bar = '█'